tamontealegrep/MarketplaceCondition/README.md

 ```
 --------
 The corresponding columns for the week number and day of the week when the offer began, and likewise for when it ended, are created.
-Additionally, a column is generated to calculate the number of days that elapsed from the start to the end of the offer.
+Additionally, a column `days_active` is generated to calculate the number of days that elapsed from the start to the end of the offer.
 ```python
 # Make 'start_week', 'start_day', 'stop_week', 'stop_day', 'days_active'
 df['start_week'] = df['start_time'].dt.isocalendar().week